Keenal/Data-Science-and-Machine-Learning-Bootcamp/README.md

 # Data-Science-Bootcamp
-Exercises from Udemy Data Science Course
+Exercises from Udemy's 'Python for Data Science and Machine Learning Bootcamp' course.